-This is a college level course aligned with the course outline at GCC.
+This is a college level course aligned with the course outline at GCC and SUNY Brockport.
 Topics covered include limits, differentiation, integration, related rates, volumes of solids of revolution, exponential and logarithmic functions, and applications of all the preceding.
 The course will also give a student a broad knowledge base in the content of Calculus II.
-Students who take the course may elect to receive 4 college credits, in addition to the high school credit, which would require a fee through GCC.
+This course will be taken for GCC credit or credit from SUNY Brockport, with tuition being the student's responsibility.